 Complex ideas often begin with answers to everyday problems.
-And when, Stuart Lombard’s family returned home from a winter getaway to find their house at a chilly temperature of 50°F, he knew something had to change.
 In this episode of PwC Canada’s Shift podcast, we are in conversation with Stuart Lombard, CEO and founder of ecobee; a smart thermostat company that is revolutionizing how people interact with their homes.
 Stuart shares his Canadian startup success story and what excites him most about the future of technology.

 Jon Finkelstein: Hey, thanks for joining and welcome to Shift.
 PwC Canada’s podcast series where we go behind the scenes with Canada’s leading organizations to hear their digital transformation stories.
 I’m your host Jon Finkelstein, Executive Creative Director here at PwC Canada, and I’m a lover of the Internet of Things.